quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part45_5.4_Quaternions.md

 :p How many degrees of freedom do Euler angles have?
 ??x
 Axis+angle representation also has 3 DOFs because it uses 4 floating-point parameters with a single constraint that the axis vector must be unit length.
-The formula to calculate the DOF is \(N\text{DOF} = N\text{parameters} - N\text{constraints}\), which in this case, results in 3 DOFs. x??
+The formula to calculate the DOF is $N\text{DOF} = N\text{parameters} - N\text{constraints}$, which in this case, results in 3 DOFs. x??

 ---